Itay1007/FireWall/README.md

 The final and big assigment is my final prject

-of the compyter science degree in
+of the computer science degree in

 Tel Aviv University